spotinst/help/src/docs/ocean/features/auto-update-ami-eks-ui.md

 * The control plane or VNG image minor version was not found.
 * The image could not be found in AWS.

+* The VNG was in Shutdown Hours: When the cluster is in Shutdown Hours, the Ocean Controller is not running, so the AMI Auto Update cannot be triggered.
+* The VNG is already using the most updated AMI: No update is required.
+The Virtual Node Group is set with the most updated image.
+* The VNG is not set with an imageId: The Virtual Node Group image id field is 'null', so no update is required.
+* The VNG has double AMIs, which is not supported by AMI Auto Updates: EKS AMI Auto Update does not support double AMI configuration.
+Manually update these Virtual Node Groups.
+* The control plane version is lower than the VNG image version: There is no need for the update.
+Make sure to upgrade your control plane or change the Virtual Node Group image to the same version as the EKS cluster control plane.
+* Not supported: the new image's Kubernetes version is more than two versions ahead of the cluster’s - AWS typically allows the worker nodes to be at a version that is the same as the control plane or up to 2 minor versions behind.
+For example, if your control plane is running Kubernetes version 1.20, your worker nodes can be running versions 1.20, 1.19, or 1.18.
+No latest image was found - The VNG is using the most updated image.
+Not supported: the image set for the VNG is not an EKS-optimized image - EKS AMI Auto Update does not support non EKS-optimized image.
+These VNGs should be manually updated.
+Not supported: the VNG image is private. - EKS AMI Auto Update does not support private images.
+These VNGs should be manually updated.
+The Kubernetes version for the VNG image was not found - EKS AMI Auto Update failed to get the Kubernetes version of the image's version.
+Please reach out to support to investigate.
+The architecture type for the VNG image was not found - EKS AMI Auto Update failed to get the architecture type of the image's version.
+Please reach out to support to investigate.
+The control plane or VNG image minor version was not found - EKS AMI Auto Update failed to get the control plane or VNG image minor version.
+Please reach out to support to investigate.
+The image could not be found in AWS - EKS AMI Auto Update failed to get the image from AWS.
+Please reach out to support to investigate.
+The VNG was not updated with the new image. - EKS AMI Auto Update failed.
+Please reach out to support to investigate.

 ### Auto Update not Successful Due to Cluster Issues